Let the flamingos loose

 B | If it is a static position (in the physical world) you use Dativ.

 A | Ich fliege in die Türkei. – die Türkei is Akkusativ as it follows “in” which is a two-case preposition and as flying means that one is moving from A (Berlin) to B (Türkei).

 B | Ich bin in der Türkei. – der Türkei is Dativ as it also follows “in” but now I (=ich) am (=bin) in Turkey already.
 No more movement necessary.
 I’ll just lie down and smoke my shisha.

-All this will be covered in my Everyday German Online course (A1-B1) step by step so that you can make yourself gradually familiar with the concept.
+All this is covered in my Magnificent German Bundle which includes all language levels leading from A1 to C1.
+You can learn step by step and make yourself gradually familiar with the concept.
 That’s important so that you don’t get overwhelmed or confused.